Is There a Connection Between Cholesterol and Cataracts?

 Everyone knows that cholesterol is bad for the overall health of the body.
-High cholesterol levels can contribute to the development of atherosclerosis (the hardening and narrowing of the arteries) which makes a person more likely to suffer a heart attack or a stroke.
+High cholesterol levels can contribute to the development of atherosclerosis (the hardening and narrowing of the arteries).
+This makes a person more likely to suffer a heart attack or a stroke.
 It’s so extremely important to keep cholesterol levels down to help prevent heart disease.
 Some reports say that there is a connection between high cholesterol and cataracts.
 Is this true?
 And, how can you get your cholesterol levels under control?

 There are a few things people do to increase their risk of developing cataracts: